- Boot Sequin

 , and click Create Sink.Sequin will first backfill all rows from the products

-table, then stream every change in real‑time.products
+table, then stream every change in real‑time.Query your data in Elasticsearch

 table into Elasticsearch.
 When it completes, you should see the sink health is green and the backfill card displays Processed 6 and ingested 6 records in 1s